Condensing Gas Rooftop Units (C-RTUs)

 Rooftop units (RTUs) are commonly used in commercial applications due to their inherent convenience: RTUs package heating and cooling equipment together in a space that doesn’t take up precious real estate and is still accessible to technicians.
 Condensing rooftop units (C-RTUs) have recently entered the commercial RTU market, providing the benefits of non-condensing RTUs at much higher efficiency levels and lower operating costs.
 In fact, condensing furnaces can achieve over 90 percent AFUE—a big upgrade when compared to traditional gas furnaces that range between 78- and 82-percent AFUE.

 How It Works

-The illustration to the left demonstrates how condensing roof-top units works when installed on the roof of your commercial building.
+The illustration to the left demonstrates how C-RTUs work when installed on the roof of your commercial building.

 What’s the difference between installing condensing (C-RTUs) and conventional gas RTUs?
 Mostly it’s about careful attention to condensate management.
 The condensing furnace in C-RTUs requires considerations for piping, pumps, neutralizers, and freeze prevention – otherwise there’s the risk that the unit will not function as efficiently as specified, and there’s a threat that the original equipment manufacturer (OEM) may not honor their warranty.

 Condensing Rooftop Units (C-RTUs) Bring Promise of Higher Efficiency and Reduced Building Operating Costs